Pinehood/ph-portals/README.md

   roots: string[];

   // CSS Selector for extracting article links from each of the "roots"
-  // If null, "links()" method must be provided linker?: string;
+  // If null, "links()" method should be provided linker?: string;

   // Method to retrieve article links from each of the "roots"
+  // If null, "linker" property should be provided
+  // If null but rss=true, a "rssLinks" method for extraction is used
+  // If null but rss=false, a "nonRssLinks" method for extraction is used
-  // If null, "linker" property must be provided links?: (link: string) => Promise<string[]>;
+  // If both "linker" and "links" is null ("rss" disregarded), a "jsonLinks" method for extraction is used links?: (link: string) => Promise<string[]>;

   // Method to retrieve the article identifier from it's URL